c-rter/CallOptionSimulator/README.md

 This model is for learning purposes only and is not intended to be financial advice.
-Though it mimics the realistic movement of option prices, actual market prices will vary, transaction fees will apply, and option prices will be further affected by changes in implied volatility (this model uses consistent IV throughout projections)
+Though it mimics the realistic movement of option prices, actual market prices will vary, transaction fees will apply, and option prices will be further affected by changes in implied volatility (this model uses consistent IV throughout projections).

 ---